JoyKarmoker/Laser-Defender/README.md

 the hiarchy amd they were present the world for infinite time.
 Now they will be destroyed after collidng with the Shredder.

+Commit-8: Enemy Moving Mechanism added - Now The Single Enemy present in the game Can move following a path.